Edgar Wright explores ‘glam rock anomaly’ Sparks in doc

 Ever heard of the band Sparks?
 If you haven’t, you’re not alone.
 If you have, it’s not unlikely that they’re one of your favorite bands.

 The pop rock duo formed by brothers Ron and Russell Mael has in their five-decade run gained a cult following of some seriously creative people, from Beck and Weird Al to Mike Myers and Amy Sherman-Palladino.
 And they are the subject of “The Sparks Brothers,” a new documentary from filmmaker Edgar Wright that explores the question of how a band can be “successful, underrated, hugely influential and overlooked all at the same time.”
-The film premieres at the Sundance Film Festival Saturday night.
+The film premiered at the Sundance Film Festival Saturday night.

 Wright has been a fan since he first saw them on Top of the Pops in 1979 at age five and said they “kept coming back into his life” in the pre-Internet age of music fandom.
 Over the years it grew into a bit of an obsession.